Milad84/Speed-Limit-Assignment-to-Crash-Points-/README.md

    - Modify the `streets_fc` variable to point to your street layer.
    - Modify the `crashes_fc` variable to point to your crash points layer.

-2. **Run the Script:** Execute the script in an ArcGIS Pro environment.
+2. **Run the Script:** Execute the script in an ArcGIS Pro environment using ArcPy.

 3. **Check Output:** The `Assigned_Speed_Limit` field in the `Crashes` layer will be updated with the appropriate speed limits.